 In fact, this city, located in the central part of southern Wisconsin, is nestled between four beautiful lakes of its own.
 Madison is served by its own mid-sized airport with flight connections to most US hubs.
-It’s also on the rail line to and from Milwaue e and beyond, and well-connected by highway to other midwest road trip destinations.
+It’s also well-connected by highway to other midwest road trip destinations.

 There are plenty of tourist attractions in Madison that make it a lovely vacation destination or a stop on a bigger trip.
 Lakeside fun, beautiful botanical gardens, and several art galleries and museums are just a few of the local favorites in “Mad City.”

 If you’re wondering what to do in Madison, you’ve come to the right place.
 Read on to plan the perfect day in the Badger State’s capital and see everything you need to know about its best sights and activities.

 - Most significant landmark – Lakes Monona & Mendota

 - Best free activity – Madison Museum of Contemporary Art

 - Best activity for kids – Madison Children’s Museum

 - Best activity for adults – University of Wisconsin-Madison Arboretum